 a.
 Inspection Scope

 [Describe what was inspected, consistent with the Inspection Procedure (IP) if one was used.
 The narrative can be extracted from the Objectives or Requirements section of the applicable IP.
-State either what the inspectors did or what the inspection accomplished: “The inspectors reviewed (observed, evaluated)...”
+State either what the inspectors did or what the inspection accomplished: “The inspectors reviewed (observed, sampled, evaluated, etc.)...”
 The Scope statements might also describe why certain items were inspected.
-For example, “...to determine compliance with
+For example, “...to determine compliance with...”
+A list of the documents reviewed should be included in the attachment and not in the Scope statement.
+The last sentence of the Scope statement should be, “The documents reviewed by the inspectors are included in the attachment to this inspection report.”]

 b.
 Observations and Findings

 [Describe the inspectors’ conclusions, and do not repeat the activities identified in the scope.
 “The inspectors reviewed…” is a Scope statement.
-“The inspectors noted (verified, , etc.) ” is the inspector’s observation.
+“The inspectors noted (verified, observed, identified, etc.) …” is the inspector’s observation.
+When no findings were identified, the Observations and Findings section should state, “No findings of significance were identified.”

+Only include detailed descriptions of the vendor or applicant’s procedures or inspection activities if findings were identified with those documents or activities, or it is needed to support an allegation or licensing action.

 For violations, apparent violations, and nonconformances, include sufficient detail to describe the requirement and how it was not met.
-This should include the circumstances of the noncompliance, including the date(s) of the and the facts necessary to demonstrate that the requirement was not met.
-Actual or potential safety consequences should be described to support the significance of the .
-Corrective action taken or planned, response by the vendor, root cause, management involvement, whether the appears isolated or programmatic may also be included to fully describe the violation or nonconformance.]
+This should include the circumstances of the noncompliance, including the date(s) of the noncompliance and the facts necessary to demonstrate that the requirement was not met.
+Actual or potential safety consequences should be described to support the significance of the noncompliance.
+This discussion should include whether the item was shipped, if there is an impact to the operating or new reactor fleet, or if the finding is material to ITAAC acceptance criteria.
+Corrective action taken or planned, response by the vendor, root cause, management involvement, whether the nononcompliance appears isolated or programmatic may also be included to fully describe the violation or nonconformance.]

 c.
 Conclusions

 [Summarize the vendor performance in the area inspected.
-If findings were identified, a short summary of each violation, apparent violation, or nonconformance should be included with its associated tracking number
+If findings were identified, a short summary of each violation, apparent violation, or nonconformance should be included with its associated tracking number.
+If no findings were identified, include the statement, “No findings of significance were identified.”]

 2. (Section Title, e.g., Corrective Action Program)